Heartmender/sobot/README.md

 sobot
 =====

 A simple IRC bot in Nim for tulpa.im use.
-You will need the nim compiler, (this is developed and tested on version 0.11.2), a mysql database and a linux server to run it on.
+You will need the nim compiler (this is developed and tested on version 0.11.2), a mysql database and a linux server to run it on.